 For information on resources, reporting, and grievance procedures related to sexual misconduct, including sexual harassment, sexual assault, stalking, and intimate partner violence, please see the Sexual Misconduct Policy.
 For information on reporting and grievance procedures related to discrimination and harassment, please see the Policy on Discrimination and Harassment.

-Meredith Raimondo serves as the special assistant to the president for Equity, Diversity and Inclusion and Title IX coordinator.
+Rebecca Mosely serves as the Interim Director of the Office of Equity, Diversity and Inclusion and the Interim Title IX coordinator.
 You are welcome to contact her should you have questions or concerns about issues and matters related to equity.

 Learn more about some of the policies the Office of Equity, Diversity, and Inclusion administers: